wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/preface.md

 ## Who this book is for.

 - Who want to gain a broad understanding of fundamental Node.js concepts.
-- This book will provide a bast understanding that will allow you to start building fast, efficient, and scalable Node.js applications.
+- This book will provide a base understanding that will allow you to start building fast, efficient, and scalable Node.js applications.